Zulko/moviepy/_sources/user_guide/loading.rst.txt

 Animated clips
 ~~~~~~~~~~~~~~~

-Thoses are clips whose image will change in time, and who have a duration and a number of Frames Per Second.
+These are clips whose image will change over time, and which have a duration and a number of Frames Per Second.

 VideoClip
 """"""""""